msaif41/Tweets_2020_US_Election/README.md

 Our preliminary findings from network analysis suggest that although Donald Trump has a much stronger support base than Joe Biden, there is overwhelming negative sentiment towards the President in part due to the pandemic and Black Lives Matter movement, whereas Joe Biden enjoys minimal unfavorability.
 Of note is the significance of noise involved due to the pandemic and 4-month lag in capturing sentiment further away from election time.

-An overview of the objectives involved:
+An overview of the steps involved:
 <ol>
   <li><b>Collection of desired Twitter data</b></li>
 <ul>